aaron13g/hero-dnd-site/_npcs/captain.md

 portrait: /assets/img/npcs/captain.jpg

 known_allies:
-  - Thistlemane
+  - thistlemane
-  - Mila
+  - mila
-  - Jacob (Last Name Unknown)
+  - jacob

 known_enemies:
-  - Cult of Karhnzun
+  - cult-of-karhnzun
 ---

 Captain Rowan Blackstone is the Neverwinter Guard Captain.
 He resides in the Citadel and has held the position for nearly a decade.
 At 32 years old, he began his tenure as one of the youngest captains Neverwinter has ever appointed.